From the Archive: 7 Images that were Cut from Politics, Partnerships, & Power

 Photo courtesy of Library of Congress, Bain News Service photograph collection

 This stunning photograph is of Josephine Prame, part of Barnard College’s class of 1908, leading her fellow graduating students in a song on Barnard’s Tree Day.
 Taken around May 22nd of 1908, this is a few years before Marguerite Stitt Church would attend the school.
-Marguerite also had somewhat of a difficult experience there, leaving her sophomore year to start a successful career at Wellesley College.
+Marguerite also had somewhat of a difficult experience there, leaving after her freshman year to start a successful career at Wellesley College.
 Although it’s a compelling image, and relevant to a main character of the biography, it’s ultimately not precise enough in its representation to be included in this biography.

 Photo courtesy of Library of Congress, Harris & Ewing Collection